andrejewski/reem/README.md

 Reem
 ====

-Reem is a static site generator built for everything.
-Written in JavaScript, stealing the best ideas from Jekyll, Metalsmith, Middleman, and all the other generators that come before her, Reem is the one generator that can do it all.
+Reem is a static site generator written in JavaScript.
+Reem reads a source directory into a tree structure, which is then processed internally and then by customizable plugins and middleware.
+The final tree is rendered and written to the output directory, and the site is ready to host.

-## Philosophy
+Reem has both a command-line interface and a programming interface suitable for personal and automated production of static sites.

-Be realistic to people's needs; specialize to no single use case, but advocate specialization as much as possible.
+Reem is realistic to people's needs; specializing to no single use case, but advocating specialization as much as possible.

 ## Getting Started